sofiaamihan/notes-application/README.md

-# Simple Notes Application
+# Notes Application
-A simple notes application built using Kotlin and Jetpack Compose.
+A simple notes application built using Kotlin and Jetpack Compose to demonstrate the modern architectural pattern in computer software.
 This application allows users to create, read, update, and delete notes.

 ## Features